bjd2385/threatstack-rule-manager/backend/README.md

 5. Add `Organization :> Ruleset :> Rule` classes so we can simplify `state.State` by extending or overloading methods?
 Would make a lot of the logic clearer and easier to maintain.
     - This may also mean that we can define operators between organizations and rulesets?
 Maybe even rules, for backend-based diffs retrievable via API?
 6. Bash autocompletions would be cool.
+7. Ensure logging includes source and destination rule/ruleset IDs, so we know where `*-localonly` copies came from for reproducibility.
+Probably `DEBUG` loglevel.

 ### Development Notes